Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Emergency Card

 A class schedule must be provided by families who are students at GRCC.
-GRCC Police will notify families in their classroom if their child is ill or injured.
+Campus Police will notify families in their classroom if their child is ill or injured.

 Individual Emergency Care Plans

-If your child has a known medical or developmental condition that might require special care in an emergency, please inform your child’s teacher.
-He/she will provide you with a form to complete, which provides them with your child’s emergency care plan to keep on file.
+If your child has a known medical or developmental condition that requires special care in an emergency, please inform your child’s teacher.
+S/he will provide you with a form to complete, which provides them with your child’s emergency care plan to keep on file.

 Staff Procedures for Emergencies